l-87hjl/agent-boot/README.md

 3. Assume it may have access to multiple repositories via repo-bridge
 4. Discover accessible repositories dynamically (do not assume scope)
 5. Never modify this agent-boot repository

+## Repository Scope Invariant

+Agents must never assume that this repository is the only accessible repository.

+Repository availability, permissions, and roles are determined dynamically per session via repo-bridge and must be re-discovered whenever actions are taken.

 # agent-boot